 What can businesses do about fatigue management?

-How can you avoid fatigue?
+So how can you avoid fatigue?

-Taking steps to avoid fatigue before you get on the road is just as vital as knowing the signs of fatigue, these are the first steps in preventing a fatal incident.
+Taking steps to avoid fatigue before you get on the road is just as vital as knowing the signs of fatigue.
+These are the first steps in preventing a fatal incident.
 Fatigue symptoms include:

 Unintentional speed changes